-Sadly, John doesn’t make it past the opening scene.
+Unfortunately, the John Cleese lookalike doesn’t make it past the opening scene.

 Sue: It’s very atmospheric.
-This is a very good start.
+Yes, this is a very good start indeed.

-Elsewhere, the Doctor is fiddling with his TARDIS.
+Meanwhile the Doctor is fiddling with something in his TARDIS.

-Sue: Has anyone tried watching Colin Baker’s stories in black and white?
-I’m sure it would help.
-I’m trying to get past his coat, but it isn’t easy.
+Sue: Has anyone ever tried watching Colin Baker’s stories in black and white?
+I’m trying to get past his coat, Neil, but it isn’t easy.
 And the Play School music isn’t exactly helping.

 Sue: Is there a gym on the TARDIS?
-Aerobics was very popular in the early eighties, so she just about gets away with it.
-I bet you’re not complaining.
+Aerobics was very popular in the 1980s, so she just about gets away with it.
+And I bet you’re not complaining.

 Me: Yes, it’s Maurice Colbourne and he’s still playing Lytton.

 Sue: Good.
-Oh, it’s him.
-It’s the referee from Kes.
+Ooh!
+It’s him, the referee from Kes!
 He’s brilliant in that.
-What about him in the front passenger seat, is he famous?
+What about the guy in the front passenger seat?
+Is he famous?

 Me: That’s Terry Molloy.
-He’s big in The Archers.
+He’s in The Archers.

-Sue: And what about the other one in the back?
+Sue: What about the other one in the back?

 Me: **** knows.